 - During interactions with a teacher, school staff, or other parents and students.

 Be prepared to pick up students promptly if they show symptoms at school.

 You will be asked to pick up your child from school if they show symptoms.
 Make sure your contact information is current at school, including emergency contacts and individuals authorized to pick up your child(ren).
 If that list includes anyone who is at increased risk for severe illness from COVID-19, consider identifying an alternate person.
 Be familiar with your school’s plan for how they will communicate with families when a positive case or exposure to someone with COVID-19 is identified and ensure student privacy is upheld.

 Plan for possible school closures or periods of quarantine.

 If transmission is increasing in our community or if multiple children or staff test positive for COVID-19, the school building might close.
-Similarly, if a close contact of your child (within or outside of school) tests positive for COVID-19, your child may need to stay home and quarantine for 14 days.
+Similarly, if a close contact of your child (within or outside of school) tests positive for COVID-19, your child may need to stay home and isolate as directed by public health.
 You may need to consider the possibility of working from home, taking leave from work, or identifying someone who can supervise your child in the event there is a school closure or your child has to quarantine.

 Plan for transportation:

 - If your child rides a bus, face coverings while on the bus are mandatory for students Grades 4-12 and strongly encouraged for students grades K-3.
 Remind your child about the importance of following bus rules, including assigned seating and physical distancing, if possible.